Music Auditions for Lessons & Ensembles - Fall 2017

 All auditions with specific dates and times require sign up.
 Sign-up sheets will be posted outside the Music Department Office in Jewett, near the Auditorium.

-Brandeis-Wellesley Orchestra Auditions: Auditions are held at the beginning of each semester.
-Fall 2013 auditions on the Wellesley College campus will commence on Monday, September 2 from 12:00-6:00p.m. in Jewett Arts Center, Room 218.
+Brandeis-Wellesley Orchestra Auditions - Fall 2017: Monday, September 4 from 7:00 to 10:00p.m. in Pendleton West, Room 201, and on Tuesday, September 5 from 7:00 to 10:00p.m. in Jewett Arts Center, Room 209.
 Please visit the calendar for the Orchestra for additional information. *For the audition, prepare two contrasting selections - a half a page to a page of each.
 We recommend you include a first movement of a classical sonata or concerto.
 If you arrive without music, prepare a scale of your choice in as many octaves as your technique permits.

-Chamber Music Society Auditions: Additional Audition time on Tuesday, September 10 from 7:00-9:00p.m. in Jewett Arts Center, Room 107.
-Please sign-up on the sign-up sheet outside the Music Dept. office, Jewett 205.
+Chamber Music Society Auditions: Monday, September 4 from 5:00 to 9:00p.m. in Jewett Arts Center, Room 107.
+Please sign-up for an audition time on the sign-up sheets outside the Music Dept. office, Jewett Arts Center, Room 205.
+If you can't attend on the noted day, please contact David Russell at firstname.lastname@example.org regarding additional times.
 Chamber Music Society is comprised of as many as 20 different small groups of all instrumental and vocal combinations.
 If you are interested and have just arrived on campus or have never participated before, please sign up for an audition.
 Auditions will be held for all instrument and voice types.
 Please bring two contrasting pieces and be prepared to do some brief sight-reading.
 We hope you will join us!

-Wellesley BlueJazz Ensemble Program Auditions: Monday, September 2 from 12:00-3:00p.m. in Jewett Arts Center, Room 106.
+Wellesley BlueJazz Ensemble Program Auditions: Friday, September 1 from 1:00 to 4:00p.m. and Monday, September 4 from 10:00a.m. to 12:00p.m. in Jewett Arts Center, Room-106.
+Additionally on Thursday, September 7 in Jewett, Room 106, there will be a Meet and Greet for all Jazz students from 5:45 to 6:30p.m., WBJ Big Band open rehearsal from 5:00 to 5:45p.m., and a Combo open rehearsal from 6:30 to 8:00p.m.
 The Wellesley BlueJazz Ensemble Program includes BlueJazz Big Band, BlueJazz Strings and BlueJazz Combos.
 Jazz auditions are open to any interested instrumentalist or vocalist.
-(Vocalists are encouraged to sign-up for both Jazz Auditions and Vocal Auditions.)
-Piano, drumset, acoustic bass, electric bass and bass amp, and electric guitar amp will be provided for those students who need them.
-Prepare any piece you feel shows your musicality best, and that you are comfortable playing.
+Vocalists are encouraged to sign-up for both Jazz Auditions and Vocal Auditions.
+Piano, drumset, acoustic bass, electric bass and bass amp will be provided for those students who need them.
+Prepare any piece you feel shows your musicality best.
 A jazz or blues piece is preferred but not required.
+If you do not have a jazz or blues piece prepared, play anything you are comfortable playing!
 You can play unaccompanied, or with a CD or ipod accompaniment.
-If you have experience with improvisation, we'd like to hear you improvise!
-However, the ability to improvise is not required.
-Please prepare at least one major and one minor scale.
-Optional: Sight-read a jazz chart and play a blues scale.
+If you have experience with improvisation, we'd like to hear you improvise.
+If not, the ability to improvise is not required.
+Play two scales of your choice.
+Optional: Sightread a jazz chart and play a blues scale.

 If you have questions, please contact Cercie Miller, Jazz-World Music Program Coordinator at email@example.com.

 Yanvalou Open Meeting: Yanvalou does not hold auditions.
-If you are interested, please attend the first meeting or contact the Director, Kera Washington at firstname.lastname@example.org.
+If you are interested, please attend the first meeting on Tuesday, September 5 in Pendleton West, Room 201.
+Please contact the Director, Kera Washington at Kera.Washington@gmail.com with questions.